Karelabiss/VHDL_DE1_FEKT_Cipher/README.md

 SWL4 - Caesar

-SW[0:7] - setts 0 or 1 on individual digits
+SW[0:7] - sets 0 or 1 on individual digits

 Ja-Pins(1) - serves to connect the board and the computer using the 6Pin USB TTL UART converter